The Pinnacol Foundation is committed to supporting you and your education dreams.

 A written update on your progress toward graduation, including your current academic standing

-Any new information or updates about your employment, volunteer service and extracurricular activities
+Any new information or updates about your volunteer, extracurricular and employment experiences

 How Are Scholarships Awarded?